snjugunanjenga/v0-digital-evidence-vault-gbv-hackathon/PROJECT_SUMMARY.md

 *   **Frontend**: The frontend is built with **React** and **TypeScript**, using components from **Shadcn/UI** and styled with **Tailwind CSS**.
 The application is structured using the Next.js App Router, which allows for a file-based routing system and server-side rendering by default.
 *   **Backend**: The backend is built with **Next.js API Routes** and **Server Actions**. **Clerk** is used for user authentication.
 *   **Database**: The application uses a **PostgreSQL** database, with **Prisma** as the Object-Relational Mapper (ORM) for database access.
+*   **Blockchain & Timestamping**: **Hedera Consensus Service (HCS)** is integrated via the `@hashgraph/sdk` to provide immutable, verifiable timestamps for evidence hashes.
+This adds a decentralized layer of trust and legal admissibility.
+*   **Monetization**: The application is structured as a SaaS product with tiered subscription plans. **Clerk Billing** is used to manage these plans and integrate with **Stripe** for secure payment processing.
+This model supports the ongoing operational costs of the Hedera service.
 *   **Styling**: **Tailwind CSS** is used for styling, with **PostCSS** for processing CSS.
 *   **Tooling**: The project uses **pnpm** as the package manager, **ESLint** for linting, and **TypeScript** for static typing.